renesiodlaczek/coursera_reproducible_research_1/PA1_template.md

 mean_steps_imp <- mean(steps_imp, na.rm = TRUE)
 median_steps_imp <- median(steps_imp, na.rm = TRUE)
 ```
 The new mean is 1.076619\times 10^{4} and the new median is 1.0765\times 10^{4} steps.
-Compared to the original data the are almost identical now, which means the the resulting distribution is more evenly spread.
+Compared to the original data both are almost identical now, which means the the resulting distribution is more evenly spread.

 ## Are there differences in activity patterns between weekdays and weekends?